samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 ![Triggers](/images/the-essence-of-animation-nodes-the-system/triggers.gif  "Triggers")

-You can see that I added a trigger that watch for a change in an object property and choosed the object to watch---Cube---and typed the **Data Path** for the property I want to watch for, in this case it was *"location"*.
+You can see that I added a trigger that watch for a change in an object property and chose the object to watch---Cube---and typed the **Data Path** for the property I want to watch for, in this case it was *"location"*.

-To get the data path for any object propery, just hover it and press <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>C</kbd> which will copy the *ID Data Path* for that property which you can then paste into the field for the data path.
+To get the data path for any object property, just hover it and press <kbd>Shift</kbd>+<kbd>Ctrl</kbd>+<kbd>C</kbd> which will copy the *ID Data Path* for that property which you can then paste into the field for the data path.

 Here are some examples on object data paths: